Ceelog/phpdoc-en/src/book/reflection.md

 class="methodname">ReflectionParameter::getDefaultValueConstantName</span>
 ( <span class="methodparam">void</span> )

-Returns the default value's constant name of the parameter of a user-defined function or method, if default value is constant or null.
+Returns the default value's constant name of the parameter of any user-defined or internal function or method, if default value is constant or null.
 If the parameter is not optional a <span class="classname">ReflectionException</span> will be thrown.

 ### Parameters